 I discovered that talking to a Health Coach is very similar to talking with a therapist.
-The discussion was more behaviour and mindset focussed than I expected.
-I realised that there were many unhelpful thoughts and expectations placed on myself that were contributing to my poor sleep patterns.
-However, unlike a therapist we didn’t dive deep into feelings and emotions and my health coach didn’t try to diagnose me with anything.
+The discussion was more behavior and mindset focussed than I expected.
+I realized that there were many unhelpful thoughts and expectations placed on myself that were contributing to my poor sleep patterns.
+However, unlike a therapist, we didn’t dive deep into feelings and emotions and my health coach didn’t try to diagnose me with anything.

 The key takeaway from our first consultation was to make sleep a priority.
 Sleep simply wasn’t included on my daily to-do list or thought of as something to be checked off like replying to Tom Smith’s email or paying a particular bill.
 How did I ever intend to really improve it without it being on the to-do list?
 This was a revelation.